+Take it slow — Video job interviews are the next best thing to being there, but there can be a time delay during calls.
 Be sure to speak slowly, even waiting a few beats after you finish a sentence.
 Otherwise, you and the interviewer could be constantly talking over each other.
 Awkward!

-Show your personality -- It’s not easy to get a “real feel” for a person through a video job interview.
+Show your personality — It’s not easy to get a “real feel” for a person through a video job interview.
 Video provides a general impression, but a person’s subtleties are difficult to detect.
 Make sure to get comfortable in front of the computer screen so your personality shines through cyberspace.

 Rehearse and Prepare — The best way to get yourself comfortable in front of a screen?
 Practice!
-Grab a friend and do a trial run.
+If you haven’t done a lot of video chatting, grab a friend and do a trial run.
 Ask for honest feedback about how you come across and fine-tune your presentation.

 Test your equipment — Make sure your computer and webcam work properly.
 Adjust the settings (volume, view, etc.) in advance so you don’t have to fool with it during your interview.
 Consider wearing a headset, headphones or earbuds if the sound isn’t clear.